Correlation Between Freehold Royalties and Canacol Energy

 Pair Corralation between Freehold Royalties and Canacol Energy

-Assuming the 90 days horizon Freehold Royalties is expected to under-perform the Canacol Energy.
-But the pink sheet apears to be less risky and, when comparing its historical volatility, Freehold Royalties is 2.65 times less risky than Canacol Energy.
-The pink sheet trades about -0.15 of its potential returns per unit of risk.
-The Canacol Energy is currently generating about 0.01 of returns per unit of risk over similar time horizon.
-If you would invest 271.00 in Canacol Energy on November 29, 2024 and sell it today you would lose (1.00) from holding Canacol Energy or give up 0.37% of portfolio value over 90 days.
+Assuming the 90 days horizon Freehold Royalties is expected to generate 0.4 times more return on investment than Canacol Energy.
+However, Freehold Royalties is 2.48 times less risky than Canacol Energy.
+It trades about 0.03 of its potential returns per unit of risk.
+Canacol Energy is currently generating about 0.01 per unit of risk.
+If you would invest 884.00 in Freehold Royalties on December 30, 2024 and sell it today you would earn a total of 14.00 from holding Freehold Royalties or generate 1.58% return on investment over 90 days.

 Time Period | 3 Months [change] |